Mauro Savastano

-Mauro Alessio Savastano (born 16 April 1997) is a Dutch professional footballer who plays for Dordrecht as a defender.
+Mauro Alessio Savastano (born 16 April 1997) is a retired Dutch professional footballer who played as a defender.

 Club career

 Savastano is a youth exponent from Ajax.
 He made his professional debut for Jong Ajax on 16 March 2015 in an Eerste Divisie game against Fortuna Sittard replacing Terry Lartey Sanniez at half-time in a 3–0 home win.

 In July 2021, Savastano signed with Dordrecht after having spent a year as a free agent following his release by Jong AZ in June 2020.

+On 19 September 2023, Savastano signed a contract with Danish 2nd Division club Fremad Amager.

+On August 12, 2024, Fremad Amager confirmed that 27-year-old Savastano ended his career with immediate effect.

 Personal life

 Born in the Netherlands, Savastano is of Italian descent.